GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 2. Deriving the RoboTorq

-I propose a new currency to value robotic labor: The RoboTorq.
+This paper proposes a new currency to value robotic labor: The RoboTorq.

 The RoboTorq is expressed in organically derived units and is defined as the amount of work an ideal robot performing its ideal task would do in one hour.

+And, as it turns out, I'll need to define an intermediary unit, the TokenTorq, to define the RoboTorq properly and make it economically useful.

 Imagine a thermodynamically perfect 1 kW humanoid robot.
 It doesn’t exist (and never will), but assume you have one.

 What is the physical value of this *Asimovian Robot's* ideal task for one hour?

+After you run the bot for one hour, you check its oracle taskmaster, and the readout says:

-1 RoboTorq / 1 RoboHour = 1 token × 1 kWh
+- 1 RoboTorq = 1 token / second × 1 kWh

 Why?
-One ideal 1 kW robot processing one token with one joule/second of energy for 3600 seconds.
+One ideal robot processing one token per second for one hour.
 A token is a small, contextual piece of digital information that can be processed by a robot's or an AI's neural network.

-I measure the output on the bot's oracle taskmaster.

-Hence:
+So, a RoboTorq is a measure of energized token throughput.
+One *Asimovian Robot's* energized token throughput in one hour.

+But we'll also need a way to describe the rate at which energize tokens are used to calculate RoboTorq effectively: The TokenTorq.

+So, looking only at the units, the bot is doing this in every second:

+- 1 second of *Asimovian* robotic labar = 1 token / second x 1 joule
+- = 1 token / second x 1 joule / second
+- = 1 token / second x 1 Watt
+- For ease of calculation, we'll anchor 1 TokenTorq to the kilowatt, like the RoboTorq.
+- 1 TokenTorq = 1 token / second x 1000 Watts
-1 RoboTorq = 1 token × 1 kW × 1 RoboHour (like a man-hour, following?)
+- 1 TokenTorq = 1 token / second x  1 kW

-And:

-1 kW × 1 RoboHour = 3.6 × 10⁶ RoboJoules (Robotic kwH to Joules)

-A RoboJoule is to a Joule as a Newton Meter (a measure of physical torque) is to a Joule.
-It is a contextual framing of the same units for a specific use case.
+TokenTorq is also a measure of energized token throughput, like the RoboTorq, but measured per second.
+2 kW at 200 tokens per second equals 400 TokenTorq.

+But a TokenTorq isn't a full hour's labor.
+TokenTorq is the *rate at which compute x energy is being used* per second.

+So, how many TokenTorqs to the RoboTorq?

+1 RoboTorq = 1 TokenTorq x 1 hr
+1 RoboTorq = 1 TokenTorq x 3600 seconds
+1 RoboTorq = 3600 TokenTorq

 ---